uchicago-cs/cmsc22000/website/hw/hw3.rst

     /usr/bin/ld: polygon-area.c:(.text+0x10c): undefined reference to `polygon_area'
     collect2: error: ld returned 1 exit status

-Notice how these are *linker errors* (not compiler errors).
+This results in a bunch of *linker errors* (not compiler errors).
 There is nothing wrong with ``polygon-area.c`` itself, but it depends on functions like ``polygon_area``, which are defined in a different C file (``polygon.c``).
 We need to compile that file, as well as ``point.c`` (which the polygon module depends on), to be able